 Once you have made your borrowing decisions, the University Loan Office will prepare any necessary promissory notes and make them available to you.
 A promissory note is a binding contract made between you, the borrower, and the lender that you will repay.
 For Federal Unsubsidized Direct Loans, your lender is the U.S. Department of Education through the William D. Ford Direct Loan Program.
 If you are borrowing Direct Federal Loan programs for the first time at Brown, you will complete a master promissory note only once in your first year of borrowing.
 If you have already borrowed through these federal programs at Brown and completed the master promissory note in a prior year, you may not need to do so again.
-For all Alpert Medical School loans and campus-based federal loans (e.g., Medical, Ellwood, Casperson, Plitt, etc), you will need to complete a promissory note each year that you borrow since master promissory notes are not available for these loans.
-Promissory notes will be made available to you by the Brown Loan Office prior to the start of your classes, after you electronically accept the loan amounts offered to you in your aid package.
+For all Warren Alpert Medical School loans and campus-based federal loans (e.g., Medical, Ellwood, Casperson, Plitt, etc), you will need to complete a promissory notes will be made available to you by the Brown Loan Office prior to the start of your classes, after you electronically accept the loan amounts offered to you in your aid package.
 Please make your borrowing decisions as soon as possible to ensure timely processing of all of your loans.

-After you have accepted your loans electronically, one-half of all loans accepted less applicable fees will be posted to your student account as anticipated credits toward your billed charges for the semester.
+After you have accepted your loans electronically, one-half of all loans accepted minus applicable fees will be posted to your student account as anticipated credits toward your billed charges for the semester.
 Your billing statement will reflect these anticipated credits.
 You are responsible for paying the remaining balance by the due date posted on the bill each semester.